denisendirangu/bouncegame/README.md

 ## Controls

-- Use the left and right arrow keys to move the paddle.
+- Use the up arrow keys to move the ball.
-- Alternatively, use the A and D keys for left and right movement.

 ## Contributing